opennetworkinglab/aether-docs/onramp/overview.rst

 and Kubernetes (rather than depending entirely on OnRamp's playbooks).

-That final :doc:`Other Blueprints </onramp/blueprints>` section then gives a brief synopsis of several additional OnRamp blueprints.
+That final :doc:`Other Blueprints </onramp/blueprints>` section then gives a synopsis of several additional OnRamp blueprints.
 Each blueprint enables a particular combination of Ansible features, demonstrating how those features are enabled, configured, and deployed.
 This section presumes familiarity with all of OnRamp's